YashviKalathiya17/Node/FinalProject/README.md

 3. `npm run dev` or `npm start`
 4. Visit http://localhost:5000

 Default: Register a new user.
-To create admin, register with role 'admin'.
+To create admin, register with role 'admin'..